kedro-org/kedro/docs/source/tutorial/spaceflights_tutorial.md

 ### Source control with `git`

 We recommend that you use `git` for source control.
-If you are unfamiliar with a typical `git` workflow, but want to learn more, we suggest that you look into [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
+If you are unfamiliar with a typical `git` workflow but want to learn more, we suggest you look into [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).

 Navigate to the project root directory and create a `git` repository on your machine (a local repository) for the project: